 However, many Americans don’t meet the mark for a healthy lifestyle.
 According to the Centers for Disease Control and Prevention (CDC), fewer than 10 percent of U.S. adolescents and adults eat enough fruits and vegetables, and more than 75 percent of U.S. adults do not fully meet the physical activity guidelines to help reduce and prevent chronic diseases.

-Healthy living programs may promise to help you lose weight through diet modifications, exercise plans, medications, or supplements.
+Healthy living programs may promise to help you lose weight through diet modifications, exercise plans, medications, nutrition, or supplements.
 But navigating all the wellness products and services available can be overwhelming, especially trying to find out which products and services are safe and which claims are true.
 With the help of experts, our Handbook Team researched, tested, and evaluated healthy living programs and products so you can make the most informed choices for your weight loss and healthy living journey.
 Here’s how we did it.

 Who are we?